What is acne?

 Normally, the sebum produced travels through the hair follicles to the skin.
 However, skin cells can plug the follicles.
 This can block the sebum.
 When follicles become plugged, skin bacteria begin to grow inside the follicles.
 Inflammation and pimples then develop.
 The most common types of pimples are:

-- Blackheads.
-These rise to the surface of the skin.
+- Blackheads (open comedones).
+These pimples have a small, black opening at the top.
 Although these pimples are black, the color is not from dirt.
 It's from the process of oxidation when the sebum is exposed to air.

 - Papules.
 These are tender, small pink bumps.